iron0012/donor_lifetimes_non_profit/README.md

 ---------------
 - Python pandas was used to impute and clean up data.
 - A column of '1' is added to the data as the baseline.
 This is the represent all other hazards that are not explained by the included features.
 - Data package [ "Lifelines" ](http://lifelines.readthedocs.org/en/latest/) which contains the Aalen additive model was used to model and plot the data.
+The Lifelines package can be installed by typing pip install lifelines.
+- Sample Python codes to train the models by bootstrapping and plot the results can be found in the 'Code' folder.
+A Python interpreter is needed to run them.

+-The general approach is to use the donors who have churned (uncensored) to train the model, which is then used to predict the lifetime ('Total_years') for the unchurned (censored) donors.

-- The more than 100 features were whittled down to 7 by *backward stepwise selection.*  These 7 featuers are as follows.
+- The more than 100 features were whittled down to 7 by *backward stepwise selection.*  These 7 features are as follows.
 	1. ACGC (whether a donor comes from the ACGC branch of the organization).
 This is a another non-profit that was merged into the organization in 1995.
 	2. Celebrity breakfast (An annual $100/plate breakfast event with a celebrity speaker)
 	3. Golf tournament (An annual golf tournament held at a country club that cost $1000 to play)